 Next week I begin working with Bitnation as their finance officer.
 I’m excited about this because I get to work on a really ambitious project using new technology to do something innovative and valuable.

-In the west this may not immediately sound like a big deal.
+In the West this may not immediately sound like a big deal.
 Our governments are fairly organised and the services are usually “good enough”.
-Most significantly, we are not used to thinking about ID services (passports, visa, drivers licences) or asset registration services (land registry, marriage certificates) as a service that we are customers of - like our internet service provider, or our electricity supplier.
+Most significantly, we are not used to thinking about ID services (passports, visa, drivers licences) or registration services (land registry, marriage certificates) as a service that we are customers of - like our internet service provider, or our electricity supplier.

 In many parts of the world dysfunctional or unjust governments represent a huge obstacle to improving everyday life, the progress and achievement that many people can hope to realise is limited because of this.

 If there was a viable alternative to a passport from a jurisdiction renowned for forgery, or a credit rating that acknowledged your land holdings despited your governments inability to maintain a credible database, then you could begin to travel, trade and enjoy the benefits that citizens of many western states take for granted.

 I’m excited that I get to use my skills in an innovative tech company that is aiming to do something really positive.